-Canon 1Ds versus Hasselblad X1D
+Canon 1Ds vs Hasselblad X1D

-The Canon EOS-1Ds and the Hasselblad X1D-50c are two professional cameras that were announced, respectively, in September 2002 and June 2016.
+The Canon EOS-1Ds and the Hasselblad X1D-50c are two professional cameras that were revealed to the public, respectively, in September 2002 and June 2016.
 The 1Ds is a DSLR, while the X1D is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a medium format (X1D) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Hasselblad provides 51.3 MP.
+The Canon has a resolution of 11 megapixels, whereas the Hasselblad provides 51.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is considerably smaller (40 percent) than the Canon 1Ds.
 Moreover, the X1D is substantially lighter (43 percent) than the 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 As can be seen in the images above, the 1Ds has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.